joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/010-DaemonSets.md

 # DaemonSets

-A **DaemonSet** ensures that all (or some) nodes run a copy of a Pod.
+A **DaemonSet** is a Kuberentes resource that is similar with Deployments as Daemonsets also creates a Pod.
+The difference is that the main purpose of a Daemonset is to ensure  that all (or some) nodes run a copy of a Pod.
+This is used for long-running processes.

 As nodes are added to the cluster, Pods are added to them.
 As nodes are removed from the cluster, those Pods are garbage collected.
 Deleting a DaemonSet will clean up the Pods it created.

 Some typical uses of a DaemonSet are: